Can221-ParOS/python-fractals/README.md

 # python-fractals
 A collection of python scripts that procedurally draws complex fractals using the Turtle module.
-(They take a long time to draw due to the complexity, at most 30 minutes; kofrac takes 40 minutes due to the large amount of shapes to draw)
+(They take a long time to draw due to the complexity, some around 30 minutes)

 Make sure to clone the repository in your $HOME directory for the " fractals " command to work if you put it in a /bin symlink